-- OC Water Usage, Monthly by Supply OCWD Groundwater was the main supply in March. - OC Water Usage, Monthly, Comparison to Previous Years Water usage in March 2018 was below average compared to the last 5 years.
-Lower usage was due to precipitation totals of almost 2 inches for March.
+- OC Water Usage, Monthly by Supply OCWD Groundwater was the main supply in June. - OC Water Usage, Monthly, Comparison to Previous Years Water usage in June 2018 was average compared to the last 5 years.
 We are seeing a slight increase in overall water usage compared to the previous two Fiscal Years.
-In June 2016, all water conservation became voluntary for MWDOC agencies and the Great California Drought was declared over by the Governor in April 2017. - Historical OC Water Consumption OC water consumption is projected to be 540,000 AF in FY 2017-18 (this includes ~15 TAF of agricultural usage and non-retail water agency usage).
-This is about 21,000 AF more than FY 2016-17 and is about 49,000 AF more than FY 2015-16 (During the SWRCB mandatory water restrictions).
-Water usage per person is projected to be slightly higher than in FY 2017-18 for Orange County at 150 gallons per day (This includes recycled water).
+In June 2016, all water conservation became voluntary for MWDOC agencies and the Great California Drought was declared over by the Governor in April 2017. - Historical OC Water Consumption Orange County M & I water consumption is estimated to be 540,000 AF in FY 2017-18 (this includes ~15 TAF of agricultural usage and non-retail water agency usage).
+This is about 21,000 AF more than FY 2016-17 and is about 48,000 AF more than FY 2015-16 (During the SWRCB mandatory water restrictions).
+Water usage per person is projected to be slightly higher than in FY 2017-18 for Orange County at 151 gallons per day (This includes recycled water).
 Although OC population has increased 20% over the past two decades, water usage has not increased, on average.
-A long-term decrease in per-capita water usage is attributed mostly to Water Use Efficiency (water conservation) efforts
+A long-term decrease in percapita water usage is attributed mostly to Water Use Efficiency (water conservation) efforts.
+O.C.
+Water Usage for the last three Fiscal Years is the lowest since the 1982-83 Fiscal Year (FY1982-83 was the third wettest year on record).